-Once a requirement has been identified for goods, services or works, and as part of the process of developing the appropriate procurement sourcing strategy, the procurement officer should consider if there are any existing arrangements which could meet its needs.
+Once a requirement has been identified for goods or services, as part of developing your procurement sourcing strategy, you should consider if there are any existing arrangements which could meet your needs.
 Local procurement departments and Centres of Expertise will be able to assist in this process.

-If there are no existing arrangements or if the sourcing strategy demonstrates that best value for money would be delivered by a direct award, the contracting authority will have to determine whether awarding a contract or framework agreement would be more appropriate.
+If there are no existing arrangements, or if the sourcing strategy demonstrates that best value for money would be delivered by a direct award, you will have to determine whether awarding a contract or framework agreement would be more appropriate.

-- Is a framework agreement the right approach for the particular goods, services or works to be purchased?
+- Is a framework agreement the right approach for the particular goods or services to be purchased?

-- Will the framework agreement be for a contracting authority's own use or for use by a number of contracting authorities?
+- Will the framework agreement be for your Organisation's own use or for use by a number of organisations?